kohkimakimoto/essh/README.md

 ### Using Lua Libraries

-Essh uses [GopherLua](https://github.com/yuin/gopher-lua) as a Lua VM to load configuration files written in Lua.
-Essh also has several built-in Lua libraries.
+Essh uses Lua for configuration and also has several built-in Lua libraries.
 You can use `require` function to load the libraries.

 Example: